-1. First, do not hire a roofing contractor who is not licensed.
+- First, hire a licensed roofing contractor.
 However, just because a contractor is licensed does not necessarily mean the contractor is a committed professional who will do excellent work.
 You can tell more about a contractor’s commitment by seeing if the contractor is a member of a trade association and if the contractor has taken any continuing education training.
 If the contractor says yes, call the trade association and ask to see certificates of the continuing education.

-7. The contractor should thoroughly discuss your home improvement project with you.
+- The roofing contractor Minneapolis should thoroughly discuss your home improvement project with you.
 Areas to talk about with your contractor include the color and type of products you want to use, how to get a permit if necessary, what the daily clean-up procedure is, and how the work will be paid for.

 Remember, what it all comes down to is what your instinct is telling you about the contractor.
 Even if the contractor manages to meet the above tips but something is telling you not to hire the contractor, don’t.
-With a home improvement job as important as repairing or replacing a roof, you need to hire a roofing contractor whom you feel very good about the work getting done.
+With a home improvement job as important as roof replacement contractor Minneapolis, you need to hire a roofing contractor whom you feel very good about the work getting done.

 Roofing handles various roof projects including maintenance, gutter cleaning, repairs, and replacements.
-The company pays attention to both the roof’s function and style, serving both commercial and residential clients in and around the greater region.
+Snap Construction pays attention to both the roof’s function and style, serving both commercial and residential clients in and around the greater region.